phoeningo/cs2star/README.md

 cs2star.sh is used only for :

-      1. Extracted in RELION
+      1. Particles arw extracted in RELION
-      2. Hetreo Refine and Non Uniform Refine in cryoSPARC
+      2. After running Hetreo Refine and Non Uniform Refine jobs in cryoSPARC

  usage:  cs2star.sh xxxx.cs  particles.star  newname.star